rbisdorff/Digraph3/docSphinx/tutorial.rst

 ``Digraph`` object structure
 ............................

-All :py:class:`digraphs.Digraph` object *dg* contains at least the following components:
+All :py:class:`digraphs.Digraph` objects (see Line 6) contain at least the following components:

 1. A collection of digraph nodes called **actions** (decision actions): a list, set or (ordered) dictionary of nodes with 'name' and 'shortname' attributes,
 2. A logical characteristic **valuationdomain**, a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),